-We have entered the month of March but the sense of strong sun and hot summer can already be felt.
-This only indicates that the coming months will only get warmer and let’s be prepared to beat the heat.
-One of the most common and feared instances during summer is the sunstroke, also known as heatstroke.
-A sunstroke is an intense form of heat illness that happens due to an excessive rise in body temperature.
+We have entered the month of March but the heat from the sun and hot summer air can already be felt.
+This indicates that the coming months will only get warmer and we need to be ready to beat the heat.
+One of the most common and feared condition during summer is sunstroke, also known as heatstroke.
+A sunstroke is a condition caused by prolonged exposure to heat, which results in excessive rise in body temperature.

-Since summer is right around the corner here are some summer tips to stay away from sunstroke:
+Since summer is right around the corner here are some summer tips to avoid sunstroke:

-- As much as possible, stay in an air-conditioned building in case of extremely high temperatures.
+- As much as possible, stay indoors, in a well ventilated or an air-conditioned building in case of extremely high temperatures.

-- Consume loads of water and fluids, do not wait till you feel thirsty.
+- Consume plenty of water and fluids: do not wait till you feel thirsty.

-- Wear lightweight, light-colored, loose-fitting clothes that do not trap heat and keep you cool.
+- Wear lightweight, light-colored, loose-fitting clothes that do not trap heat and helps keep you cool.

-- Avoid using the stove on an extremely hot day.
+- Avoid using the stove or dry heat on an extremely hot day.

 - Acclimate yourself to exercise in hot weather but ensure proper hydration.
 Exercise moderately to avoid excessive exertion during the hottest parts of the day.